Manarabadi2001/Video-Game-Sales-Analysis./README.md

 3.  **Market Trend**: Sales showed a significant upward trend peaking around 2010-2015, followed by a decline (attributed to incomplete data in recent years).

 ## 📈 Visualizations
-(Here, you can upload screenshots of your charts if you like, or just leave this section pointing to the notebook) *Check the notebook file for detailed interactive charts.*
+*Check the notebook file for detailed interactive charts.*

 ## 🚀 How to Run